JorelAli/CommandAPI/docssrc/src/commandunregistration.md

 The expected outcome of this code is that `/minecraft:gamemode` would work as expected, and `/gamemode` would give the command not found message.
 However, that is only true for the player's commands.
 If you try to use `/minecraft:gamemode` in the console, it *will not work* properly.
 Specifically, while you can tab-complete the command's label, `minecraft:gamemode` the command's arguments will not have any suggestions.
 If you try to execute `/minecraft:gamemode` in the console, it will always tell you your command is unknown or incomplete.

 The main point is that if you ever try to unregister a Vanilla command after the server is enabled, the namespaced version of that command will break for the console.
-To avoid this issue, always set `unreigsterNamespaces` to `true` if `unreigsterBukkit` is `false` when unregistering commands after the server is enabled.
+To avoid this issue, always set `unregisterNamespaces` to `true` if `unregisterBukkit` is `false` when unregistering commands after the server is enabled.

 <div class="multi-pre">